 The Benefits of SFST Training for Lawyers

-A Standardized Field Sobriety Testing (SFST) training course can be highly beneficial for a defense lawyer for several reasons:
+A Standardized Field Sobriety Testing (SFST) training course can be highly beneficial for a criminal defense lawyer for several reasons:

 Better Understand DUI Procedures